go-ctap/ctaphid/README.md

 Library supports almost entire CTAP 2.2 specification, except few extensions which are not yet seen in the wild (`hmac-secret-mc`, dedicated `largeBlob`, not to be confused with `largeBlobKey` which is supported).

-My current priorities are to write better tests and replace [sstallion/go-hid](https://github.com/sstallion/go-hid) with the [own](https://github.com/go-ctap/hid) `cgo`-free alternative.
+My current priorities are to write better tests and completely replace [sstallion/go-hid](https://github.com/sstallion/go-hid) with the [own](https://github.com/go-ctap/hid) `cgo`-free alternative.

 ## Key Features and Architecture